5aji/n64linuxkeyboard/readme.md

 `src/` - source trees for various components go here, like the linux kernel.
 - `linux`: the obvious one, a submodule pointing to our linux fork
 - `n64bootloader`: submodule for `clbr/n64bootloader`, the bootloader code.
+- `teensy`: The code for the teensy controller emulator.